amorscher/channel-list.example/README.md

 Use following command to run the example:

-> npx nx serve-test channels-configurator-frontend
+> npx nx serve-test channel-configurator-frontend

 ## Repository Setup